Top 8 Activities In North Devon This Summer!

 I’m open for breakfast and dinner, serving up a variety of cuisines from Morrocan to Jamaican, and I always offer meat and vegan options.

-I source my ingredients locally where I can, and as I make everything fresh on-site, I can happily adjust my recipes for most food allergies.
+I source my ingredients locally where I can and make everything on-site!

 Keep an eye on my Instagram for menu updates and plenty of food inspiration with recipes.